Ezra Pound: Antisemitism, social credit

 Pound's antisemitism can be traced to at least 1910, when he wrote in Patria Mia, his essays for the New Age: "The Jew alone can retain his detestable qualities, despite climatic conditions."
 The sentence was removed from the 1950 edition.
 In 1922 he apparently disliked that so many Jews were contributing to The Dial, and in 1939, when he read his poetry at Harvard, he was said to have included antisemitic poems in the program because he believed there were Jews in the audience.

 A friend of Pound's, the writer Lina Caico, wrote to him in March 1937 asking him to use his musical contacts to help a German-Jewish pianist in Berlin who did not have enough money to live on because of the Nuremberg Laws.
 Normally willing to help fellow artists, Pound replied (at length): "You hit a nice sore spot ...
 Let her try Rothschild and some of the bastards who are murdering 10 million anglo saxons in England."
-He nevertheless denied being an antisemite; he said he liked Spinoza, Montaigne, and Alexander del Mar.
-"What I am driving at", he wrote to Jackson Mac Low, "is that some kike might manage to pin an antisem label on me IF he neglected the mass of my writing."
+He nevertheless denied being an antisemite; he said he liked Baruch Spinoza, Michel de Montaigne, and Alexander del Mar.
+"What I am driving at", he wrote to Jackson Mac Low, "is that some kike might manage to pin an antisem lable on me IF he neglected the mass of my writing."

 Pound came to believe that World War I had been caused by finance capitalism, which he called "usury", and that the Jews had been to blame.
 He believed the solution lay in C. H. Douglas's idea of social credit.
 Pound several times used the term Leihkapital (loan capital), equating it with Jews.
 Hitler had used the same term in Mein Kampf (1926).
 "Your enemy is Das Leihkapital," Pound wrote in a 1942 radio script aimed at the UK, "international, wandering Loan Capital.
 Your enemy is not Germany, your enemy is money on loan.
 And it would be better to be infected with typhus ... than to be infected with this blindness which prevents you from understanding HOW you are undermined ...
 The big Jew is so bound up with this Leihkapital that no one is able to unscramble that omelet."
 The argument ran that without "usury" and Jews, there would be no class conflict.